atalv/experiments/ReinforcementLearning/README.md

 ## This folder is for experiments done on Reinforcement Learning using Markov Decision Process (MDP)

-The entire learning is done as part of homework assignments provided by **[Dr. Michael Katehakis](http://en.wikipedia.org/wiki/Michael_N._Katehakis)**, distinguished professor and department chair of MSIS department at Rutgers Business School during Spring'23.
+The entire learning experiment is done under the supervision of **[Dr. Michael Katehakis](http://en.wikipedia.org/wiki/Michael_N._Katehakis)**, distinguished professor at Rutgers Business School.
 I am grateful to learn from one of the finest teachers of my academic life!

 ### Codes:
 All the codes are written from scratch mostly using `base` R functions and some functions from `ggplot` for visualization.
 Some selected contents are posted on GitHub.